 Majority of the website design apps today are Web-based.
 As such, you always need to be online in order to use them.
 If you'd rather have something that can be used sans Internet connectivity, look no further than Mobirise.

 Undoubtedly the best offline website builder software out there, Mobirise lets you create everything from small/medium websites to landing pages.
 The fact that it's completely free and doesn't require you to know anything about coding, makes things even better.

 All websites created with Mobirise are responsive, with layouts that adapt automatically when viewed on mobile devices.
-The templates are based on Bootstrap 3 and 4, the most-powerful framework(s) for developing mobile-first websites.
+The templates are based on Bootstrap 4, the most-powerful framework(s) for developing mobile-first websites.

 Some of the elements that Mobirise lets you add to your websites include image/content sliders, contact forms, mobile menus, social buttons and Google maps.
 Once created, websites can be published to FTP or local drives.
 They can even be hosted on Amazon S3, Google Cloud and Github pages.